CCD-MPC/chamberlain/README.md

-This library provides a simple web interface to launch Conclave containers on OpenShift.
+This library provides a simple API to launch Conclave (https://github.com/multiparty/conclave) containers on OpenShift.

 To run (in a cluster):